 This post is also available in: Russian

-Lydia Istomina has an entrepreneurial mind.
+Dr. Lydia Istomina has an entrepreneurial mind.
 After a short career in engineering and nine years as Executive Branch Manager of the Russian nonprofit Association Znanie (Knowledge), Lydia founded the Institute of Management for local entrepreneurs in partnership with Ural State University.
-She is also a founder of a nonprofit organization in Ekaterinburg, a city of 1.4 million people on the eastern side of the Ural Mountains, a few miles from the Europe-Asia border.
+She is also a founder of the very first United Methodist Church in Russia after 70 years of atheism and the first woman pastor in Russia.
+She started her church in July 1990 in Ekaterinburg (former Sverdlovsk), a city of 1.4 million people on the eastern side of the Ural Mountains, a few miles from the Europe-Asia border.
+Lydia spoke at the first broadcast East Meets West in Moscow.

 Lydia’s first book was Bringing Hidden Things to Light (Abingdon Press, 1996) describes her personal journey in the midst of dramatic changes in Russia during the early 1990s.
 Now in its Second Edition, the book is a living organism that continues to live and grow with the addition of experiences and perspectives on events past.